Seeking out the best dog-friendly holidays in the UK is becoming more popular amongst dog owners every year. Sykes...

 Starting Point: Calton Lees car park, DE4 2NX

-Dogs are welcome to roam throughout the garden and park of the magnificent Chatsworth House, which is the home to the Duke and Duchess of Devonshire and often referred to as the Palace of the Peak.
+Dogs are welcome to roam throughout the garden and park of the magnificent Chatsworth House, which is the home to the Duke and Duchess of Devonshire and is often referred to as the Palace of the Peak.

 After leaving the car park, head through the gate at the right-hand corner and turn to follow the park wall.

 Once you reach a gate, across the parkland and follow the path towards to church spire.
 Keeping the church to your left, you will eventually come to an iron gate and some steps.